 We have all heard the expression, “older and wiser!”

-Moreover, it is true that wisdom often does come with age.
+It is true that wisdom often does come with age.
 The problem, however, is that the understanding was not there when we needed it.
 When we young.

 So, a great question I like to ask is, “knowing what I know now, what would you tell your younger self!”